 There are many aspects to be considered in a construction project.
-Finding the best solution in terms of material and process selection is the key to obtain desired results in the end of your project.
+Finding the best solution in terms of material and process selection is the key to obtain desired results at the end of your project.

 Structural Steel: Most of the steel produced today is coming from recycling operations.
 Recycled materials are much cheaper compared to others.
 Fluctuations on the price of steels can occur but it is usually a cheaper option against concrete.

 Structural Steel: This material has very high toughness and ductility.
-These properties of structural steel enable them to be utilized in serious building applications in which high amount of loads are present.
+These properties of structural steel enable them to be utilized in serious building applications in which a high amount of loads are present.

 Resistance to Fire.

 Concrete: Concrete is naturally a fire-resistant material.
 There is no need for additional processes to make it fire-resistant.
 This property makes concrete compatible with International Building Codes (IBC).
 Many other materials used in buildings have no resistance to fire.
 Builders should follow all safety standards during the construction process in order to prevent undesired consequences.

 Structural Steel: It is obvious that steels are non-combustible.
 But at extreme temperature values, the properties of steel can be disrupted.
 Thus, IBS mandates that structural steel components should be treated with fire-resistant coatings to increase safety levels.